-The GT disease annotations for this test data are set by the verification of publicly identified cases from two expert radiologists, referred to as Rad-1 and Rad-2 hereafter, with a combined experience of 60 years.
-The radiologists used the web-based VGG Image Annotator tool [36] to independently annotate the COVID-19 viral disease-specific ROI in the test collection.
-The radiologists were shown the chest radiographs in Portable Network Graphics format with a spatial resolution of 1024×1024 pixels and were asked to annotate COVID-19 viral disease-specific ROI in the given test set.
+GT disease annotations for this test data are set by the verification of publicly identified cases from two expert radiologists, referred to as Rad-1 and Rad-2 hereafter, with a combined experience of 60 years.
+The radiologists used the web-based VGG Image Annotator tool [36] to independently annotate the test collection by manually setting boundary boxes for what they believed to be COVID-19-related abnormalities.
+This was done in independent sessions in which each radiologist was shown the chest radiographs in Portable Network Graphics format with a spatial resolution of $1024 \times 1024$ pixels and was asked to annotate COVID-19 viral disease-specific ROI in the given test set.